molloy-lab/TREE-QMC/tutorial/README.md

 No quartet weighting
 ---
-If you do not want to use quartet weighting, then you can use the faster TREE-QMC algorithm by specifying the `-w 4` command.
+If you do not want to use quartet weighting, then you can use the faster TREE-QMC algorithm by specifying the `-w f` command.
 ```
 ../wTREE-QMC \
-	-w 4
+	-w f
 	-i avian_uce_trees_3679.tre \
 	-o wtreeqmc.tre
 ```
-**Importantly**, if there are polytomies in the input, the above command will cause them to be randomly refined; random refinements can be avoided by using the slower `-w 0` option.
+**Importantly**, if there are polytomies in the input, the above command will cause them to be randomly refined; random refinements can be avoided by using the slower `-w n` option.